Weather-Predictor-ML/Weather-Predictor/README.md

 webscrapper
 ===========
-testing webscrapping with BeautifulSoup and Requests modules
+testing webscrapping with BeautifulSoup and Selenium modules

 ## Done
  * Connected to the page